 Once you’ve used colour cards to narrow your potential paint choices down to a few, try these colours out in your home using tester pots.
 Either paint testers directly onto your walls, or onto a sheet of white cardboard.
 Don’t forget to note down which is which, and make sure that it covers at least the same area as a sheet of A4 paper so that you can see the true colour.

-The colour of paint is influenced by the light in your room, so once dry, see how the tester looks in different light conditions – with and without lights turned on, as well as in the morning, early evening and once it’s dark.
+The colour of paint is influenced by the light in your room.
+Once dry, see how the tester looks in different light conditions – with and without lights turned on, as well as in the morning, early evening and once it’s dark.
 Think about the times of day you’re mostly likely going to be using the space.
 You’ll quickly get a feel for which colour works best for you and your room.

 If you’ve tried a few testers but can’t find something that captures the colours you identified in your mood board, our Valspar paint mixing service can mix the colour in store for you.
 Simply bring along the image or item that has inspired you, and we’ll match it in store.